 Because the officer took longer than he needed to run the license and issue a warning ticket, and he had no reason he could point to for why he thought Mr. Digiovanni was suspicious, the permission that Mr. Digiovanni gave to search his care later was tainted by the officer's prior illegal detention.
 Thus, the evidence was suppressed.

-The Fifth Circuit affirmed the district court's decision to grant a new trial in United States v.
-Piazza.
+The Fourth Circuit affirmed in United States v.
+Digiovanni.